Relational dialectics: Concepts

 Research has been conducted to examine the autonomy-connection dialectic when dealing with termination of romantic relationships.
 In Erin Sahlestein and Tim Dun's study they found that, "participants' joint conversations and their breakup accounts reflect the two basic forms of contradiction.
 Both antagonistic and non-antagonistic struggles were evident in these data".
 Furthermore, the study discovered that while normally break-ups are retroactively studied, the autonomy-connection dialectic is actually in full swing throughout the termination process as opposed to previous thought of as a move from connection to autonomy.

-A study measuring the display of symbols by lesbian couples, revealed that while same-sex couples experience similar challenges that opposite-sex partners experience, there are unique challenges that arise to these same-sex couples.
+Suter & Daas 2007, measuring the display of symbols by lesbian couples, revealed that while same-sex couples experience similar challenges that opposite-sex partners experience, there are unique challenges that arise to these same-sex couples.
 These unique problems in turn give rise to unique dialectical tensions within the relationship.

-In a study that focused on dialectics in second marriages, six tensions unique to remarriages emerged.
+Wilder 2012 identified six tensions unique to remarriages.

 Three tensions related to the remarried dyad: